Manual handling relates to moving items by lifting, lowering, carrying, pushing or pulling.

 - Firefighting and rescue equipment such as:

-- Casualties, in particular bariatric casualties – see Manual handling: Casualties and Bariatric casualty
+- Casualties, in particular bariatric casualties – refer to Manual handling: Casualties and Bariatric casualty

-- Animals – see to Incidents involving animals
+- Animals – refer to Incidents involving animals

 The weight of the item is an important factor, but many other factors can create a risk of injury, for example: